Delideer/english-for-designers/02-first-impression/index.md

 ![Black silhouettes with faces of Johnny Rotten and Sid Vicious on a pink background with a yellow sign PF 2023.](img/xmas-postcard-1.jpg)
 ![Black silhouettes with faces of Johnny Rotten and Sid Vicious on a purple background with a pink sign PF 2023.](img/xmas-postcard-2.jpg)

-- A concept for New Year's cards as a school assignment.
-- I had fun while making these because we weren’t limited to anything in terms of the design.
-- I love the result of this because I got to create an unconventional, unique postcard without limiting myself to just make a plain New Year's card design.
+- Another college assignment.
+I knew that most of the others will probably choose the easiest path with the card design.
+So naturally, my goal was to stand out with my concept as much as possible.
+I had fun while making these because we weren’t really limited to anything in terms of the design.
+I love the result of this because I got to create an unconventional, unique postcard without limiting myself to just make a plain New Year's card.